hashicorp/packer/website/source/docs/builders/docker.html.md

     mount into this container.
 The key of the object is the host path, the value is the container path.

+-  `windows_container` (bool) - If "true", tells Packer that you are building a Windows container running on a windows host.
+This is necessary for building Windows containers, because our normal docker bindings do not work for them.

 -   `container_dir` (string) - The directory inside container to mount temp directory from host server for work [file provisioner](/docs/provisioners/file.html).
 By default this is set to